A Partial Eclipse Is On The Rise For April 8

+On Monday, April 8, a total solar eclipse will be passing through North America, including parts of Mexico, the United States and Canada.
+In the U.S., the eclipse begins in Texas at 1:23 p.m. and ends in Maine at 4:40 p.m.

-On Monday, April 8, a solar eclipse will be passing over the United States.
-Unfortunately, Florida is not in its ‘path of totality,’ but we will get a partial view of the eclipse with a magnitude (the extent of the sun being covered by the moon) of approximately 64-82 percent.
+Unfortunately, Florida is not in its ‘path of totality’ — where the sun is totally blocked by the moon, which will range between 62-71 miles — but we will get a partial view of the eclipse with a magnitude (the extent of the sun being blocked by the moon) of approximately 64-82 percent, varying based on your location.

-Another solar eclipse is predicted to not not pass through the U.S. until August 12, 2045.
+August 2017 was the last time this type of eclipse was seen in the U.S. Another solar eclipse is not predicted to pass through the U.S. until August 12, 2045.
 The good news is that the 2045 eclipse will be seen in totality by those of us in Florida; the bad news is that it happens over 21 years from now, so make sure to catch this year’s special celestial event, or prepare to travel.

 In Southeast Hillsborough County, including Apollo Beach, Bloomingdale, Brandon, Riverview and Valrico, the partial eclipse will begin at about 1:43 p.m. and peak at 3 p.m.
 Throughout the rest of Florida, it can begin as early as 1:35 p.m. and peak at 2:54 p.m.
 Of course, for viewing an eclipse, safety is paramount, and that means wearing eclipse glasses.